Image Credit: ChameleonsEye/Shutterstock.com

 Environmental and Human Costs of Lignite

-Lignite mining and burning has serious detrimental effects on the environment and human health.
-It uses vast amounts of water and emits pollutants such as sulphur dioxide, nitric oxides, heavy metals, carbon dioxide and dust.
-Sulphur dioxide leads to the acidification of lakes and streams and contributes to the corrosion of buildings and monuments through acid rain, along with having destructive effects on ecosystems.
-Increasingly extreme temperatures during heat waves are also the source of catastrophic wild fires in Crete due to the lack of rain.
+Lignite mining and burning have serious detrimental effects on the environment and human health.
+It uses vast amounts of water and emits pollutants such as sulfur dioxide, nitric oxides, heavy metals, carbon dioxide, and dust.
+Sulfur dioxide leads to the acidification of lakes and streams and contributes to the corrosion of buildings and monuments through acid rain, along with having destructive effects on ecosystems.
+Increasingly extreme temperatures during heatwaves are also the source of catastrophic wildfires in Crete due to the lack of rain.

-Health concerns regarding sulphur dioxide in particular include respiratory illnesses and the aggravation of cardiovascular diseases.
+Health concerns regarding sulfur dioxide, in particular, include respiratory illnesses and the aggravation of cardiovascular diseases.
 Furthermore, Greek lignite plants consistently produce emissions above the EU limits, costing the country millions of euros per year.
 The dependence on lignite has also led to villages being deserted and displaced to further mining efforts.